Transfer to the University Archives

 The Bentley accepts records in digital formats, whether they have been continuously maintained in digital format since creation, or whether they have been digitized from analog formats.
 We prefer for files to arrive on hard drives, USB drives, DVDs/CDs or cloud transfers.
 Howerver, tools and procedures for transferring digital files are subject to change as systems and formats continue to evolve.

 see also Sensitive Data Guide to IT Services

 - Contact the archives and obtain archival-quality Paige boxes.

 - Fill and label the boxes.

-- Provide the Bentley with a box manifest in hard copy and via e-mail.
+- Provide the Bentley with a Memo of Transfer in hard copy and via e-mail.

-- Contact the Records Management Program at UMrecords@umich.edu to arrange delivery of your records to the Bentley Historical Library.
+- Contact an archivist at UMRecords@umich.edu to arrange delivery of your records to the Bentley Historical Library.

 How are records accessed after they are transferred to the archives?

 After records are transferred to the Bentley Historical Library and processed, members of the Bentley staff can help units, departments and offices gain access to records they may need.
 Bentley staff are also available to help with requests origination from University units that relate to matters of general University history.
 Depending on the nature and complexity of the inquiry, these requests may be forwarded to the Bentley’s reference staff.
 The Bentley Historical Library Reference staff offers assistance in person, by phone, and by email.